 You also have the option of contacting Securian Life Insurance customer service or Minnesota Life customer service to answer any questions.

 Minnesota Life’s Customer Experience

 As you’re shopping for life insurance, no matter the company, it’s important to consider the customer experience.
-Both the NAIC Complaint Index and J.D.
-Power are excellent places to start in that regard.
+When reviewing Minnesota Life Insurance reviews, both the NAIC Complaint Index and J.D.
+Power are excellent places to start.